A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

 \subsection{HATNet Data}

-The HATNet project, which has been in operation since 2003, uses a network of 7 small (11\,cm aperture), autonomous telescopes to obtain time-series observations of stars.
-For details on the system design see \citet{Bakos.04}; here we briefly review a few points that are relevant to the survey presented in this paper.
+The HATNet project, which has been in operation since 2003, uses a network of 6 small (11\,cm aperture), autonomous telescopes to obtain time-series observations of stars.
+The telescopes are distributed in longitude, with 4 in Arizona at Fred Lawrence Whipple Observatory (FLWO), and 2 in Hawaii on the roof of the Sub-Millimeter Array at Mauna Kea Observatory (MK).
+An additional seventh telescope, known as WHAT, is located at Wise Observatory in Israel and is identical in design to the HATNet telescopes.
+For details on the system design and observing procedure see \citet{Bakos.04, Bakos.06}; here we briefly review a few points that are relevant to the survey presented in this paper.

+The HATNet telescopes have a fast focal ratio of f/1.8 yielding a plate-scale of $1031.315\,\arcsec\,{\rm mm}^{-1}$.
 Prior to 2007 September each telescope employed a 2K$\times$2K CCD and a Cousins $I_{C}$ filter \citep{Cousins.76}.
 The 2K$\times$2K CCDs covered an $8.2\degr \times 8.2\degr$ field of view (FOV) at a pixel scale of $14\arcsec$.
-With these CCDs, stars with $7.5 \la I_{C} \la 14.0$ were observed with a typical per-image photometric precision of a few mmag at the bright end, 0.01 mag at $I_{C} \sim 11$, and 0.1 mag at $I_{C} \sim 13.5$.
+With these CCDs, stars with $7.5 \la I_{C} \la 14.0$ were observed with 5 minute exposures yielding a typical per-image photometric precision of a few mmag at the bright end, 0.01 mag at $I_{C} \sim 11$, and 0.1 mag at $I_{C} \sim 13.5$.
 After this date the telescopes were refitted with 4K$\times$4K CCDs and Cousins $R_{C}$ filters.
 The new CCDs cover a $10.6\degr \times 10.6\degr$ FOV at a pixel scale of $9\arcsec$.
-With these CCDs, stars with $8.0 \la R_{C} \la 15.0$ are observed with a typical per-image photometric precision of a few mmag at the bright end, 0.01 mag at $R_{C} \sim 12$, and 0.1 mag at $R_{C} \sim 15$.
-The exact magnitude limits and precision as a function of magnitude vary within a field due to vignetting, and from field to field due to differences in the reduction procedure used and in the degree of stellar crowding.
+With these CCDs, stars with $8.0 \la R_{C} \la 15.0$ are observed with 5 minute exposures yielding a typical per-image photometric precision of a few mmag at the bright end, 0.01 mag at $R_{C} \sim 12$, and 0.1 mag at $R_{C} \sim 15$.
+The exact magnitude limits and precision per exposure as a function of magnitude vary within a field due to vignetting, and from field to field due to differences in the reduction procedure used (which has evolved over time) and in the degree of stellar crowding.
 In 2008 September the filters were changed to Sloan $r$, though we do not include any observations taken through the new filters in the survey presented here.
 For both CCD formats, the typical full width at half maximum (FWHM) of the point spread function (PSF) is $\sim 2$ pixels (i.e. $\sim 30\arcsec$ for the 2K fields and $\sim 20\arcsec$ for the 4K fields).